Obama made his DNC debut 20 years ago. He's returning to make the case for Kamala Harris

 “President Obama is still a north star in the party,” said Illinois Lt.
 Gov. Juliana Stratton, who credits the 44th president with helping her become her state’s first Black woman lieutenant governor.

-Besides Harris herself on Thursday, Stratton said, no voice this week is more integral to stirring Democrats, reaching independents and cajoling moderate Republicans than Obama.
+Besides Harris herself on Thursday, Stratton said, no voice this week is more integral to stirring Democrats, reaching independents and cajoling moderate Republicans than the former president.

 “He knows how to get across the finish line,” she said.